Bachelor of Science in Construction Management and Engineering

-Why Study Chemical and Biochemical Engineering at UL?
+Why Study Construction Management and Engineering at UL?

 The main aim of the course is to give you the skills to take projects from design to reality.
 The course will provide you with a broadly based management and technological education so that you are capable of recognising, evaluating and solving constructional and business problems associated with building and civil engineering projects.